Polydimethylsiloxane: Mechanical properties

 Overall PDMS has a low elastic modulus which enables it to be easily deformed and results in the behavior of a rubber.
 Viscoelastic properties of PDMS can be more precisely measured using dynamic mechanical analysis.
 This method requires determination of the material's flow characteristics over a wide range of temperatures, flow rates, and deformations.
 Because of PDMS's chemical stability, it is often used as a calibration fluid for this type of experiment.

 The shear modulus of PDMS varies with preparation conditions, and consequently dramatically varies in the range of 100 kPa to 3 MPa.
-The loss tangent is very low (tan δ ≪ 0.001).
+The loss tangent is very low (tan ≪ 0.001).

 Chemical compatibility

 PDMS is hydrophobic.
 Plasma oxidation can be used to alter the surface chemistry, adding silanol (SiOH) groups to the surface.
 Atmospheric air plasma and argon plasma will work for this application.
 This treatment renders the PDMS surface hydrophilic, allowing water to wet it.
 The oxidized surface can be further functionalized by reaction with trichlorosilanes.
 After a certain amount of time, recovery of the surface's hydrophobicity is inevitable, regardless of whether the surrounding medium is vacuum, air, or water; the oxidized surface is stable in air for about 30 minutes.
 Alternatively, for applications where long-term hydrophilicity is a requirement, techniques such as hydrophilic polymer grafting, surface nanostructuring, and dynamic surface modification with embedded surfactants can be of use.

 Solid PDMS samples (whether surface-oxidized or not) will not allow aqueous solvents to infiltrate and swell the material.
 Thus PDMS structures can be used in combination with water and alcohol solvents without material deformation.
 However most organic solvents will diffuse into the material and cause it to swell.
 Despite this, some organic solvents lead to sufficiently small swelling that they can be used with PDMS, for instance within the channels of PDMS microfluidic devices.
 The swelling ratio is roughly inversely related to the solubility parameter of the solvent.
 Diisopropylamine swells PDMS to the greatest extent; solvents such as chloroform, ether, and THF swell the material to a large extent.
 Solvents such as acetone, 1-propanol, and pyridine swell the material to a small extent.
 Alcohols and polar solvents such as methanol, glycerol and water do not swell the material appreciably.